ark-protocol/ark-protocol.org/content/_index.md

 #### Comparing Ark with the Lightning Network

-Intuitively, we are inclined to compare Ark with the Lightning Network, because Lightning is currently the only true layer 2 on the Bitcoin network.
+Intuitively, we are inclined to compare Ark with the Lightning Network, because Lightning is currently the only true layer 2 on the bitcoin network.

 However, the Ark protocol design has very little in common with Lightning's design.
 Lightning is a payment channel network where participants create channels between pairs of users, forming a network through which payments are routed along paths between these channels.
 Ark, on the other hand, is a client-server protocol, with users coordinating their payments via a central server while retaining control over their own bitcoin.